Every Gary Oldman Movie Ranked Worst To Best

 Unlike its overly comedic trailer, 1988's "We Think the World of You" is a dramatic film about a recently imprisoned man named Johnny (Gary Oldman).
 He leaves his dog Evie in the care of his parents and his former lover Frank (Alan Bates).
 After Frank bonds with the dog, he decides he wants to take full custody and take him away from Johnny's abusive family.
 When Johnny gets out of prison, it becomes increasingly difficult for Frank to do so.

-In order to repair their marriage, Norman (Paddy Considine) and Lucy (Virginie Ledoyen) head out to the backwoods of Northern Spain to spend some time with Norman's boss Paul (Gary Oldman) and his wife Isabel (Aitana Sánchez-Gijón).
+In order to repair their marriage, Norman (Considine) and Lucy (Virginie Ledoyen) head out to the backwoods of northern Spain to spend some time with Norman's boss Paul (Gary Oldman) and his wife Isabel (Aitana Sánchez-Gijón).
 While out hunting, Norman and Paul stumble across a young girl (Yaiza Esteve) chained up in a cabin.
 They decide to free her and take her back to Paul's home in the woods.
 Unfortunately, the girl's family is not too far behind.

 2006's "The Backwoods" earned praise for its strong performances and tense atmosphere, though some critics compared it unfavorably to similarly themed backwoods thrillers like "Deliverance" and "Straw Dogs."
 But while it might not be treading new ground, the film still tells its story with solid direction and purpose.

-When the Russian President Nikolai Zakarin (Alexander Dyachenko) is kidnapped by his defense minister Dmitriy Durov (Mikhail Gorevoy), the United States gets involved.
-Admiral Charles Donnegan (Gary Oldman) and US Navy Rear Admiral John Fisk (Common) send the submarine Arkansas led by Commander Joe Glass (Gerard Butler) to retrieve the imprisoned Russian President to prevent the a new war.
+When Russian president Nikolai Zakarin (Alexander Dyachenko) is kidnapped by his defense minister Dmitriy Durov (Mikhail Gorevoy), the United States gets involved.
+Admiral Charles Donnegan (Gary Oldman) and US Navy Rear Admiral John Fisk (Common) send the submarine Arkansas led by Commander Joe Glass (Gerard Butler) to retrieve the imprisoned Russian president and prevent a war.

-In the 2001 sequel to the 1991 thriller classic "The Silence of the Lambs," FBI Agent Clarice Starling (Julianne Moore) is asked to pursue the escaped cannibal Hannibal Lector (Anthony Hopkins) by one of his former victims Mason Verger (Gary Oldman).
-The horribly disfigured Verger secretly plans on torturing and killing Hannibal once he gets his hands on him.
+In "Hannibal," the 2001 sequel to the 1991 thriller classic "The Silence of the Lambs," FBI Agent Clarice Starling (Julianne Moore) is asked to pursue the escaped cannibal Hannibal Lecter (Anthony Hopkins) by one of his former victims, Mason Verger (Gary Oldman).
+The horribly disfigured Verger secretly plans on torturing and killing Lecter once he gets his hands on him.

 Directed by Ridley Scott, the film features fantastic performances, disturbing visuals, and a sumptuous score by Hans Zimmer.
 Audiences seemed to love it as well, considering "Hannibal" broke several records and grossed over $350 million worldwide.
-The critics were a little harsher, saying the film didn't live up to the original, nor did Moore measure up to Jodie Foster.
+The critics were a little harsher, saying the film didn't live up to the original, nor did Julianne Moore measure up as a replacement for Jodie Foster.
 There were also complaints of trading in character interactions for stylish gore.

 Gary Oldman initially went uncredited in the original release and is virtually unrecognizable under the horrific makeup he sports to portray a man who cut off his own face.
 It's not Oldman's first character to be transformed by amazing makeup, nor his last.
 However, this specific example might just be his scariest.